 Here, the name refers to Jesus.
 This could mean: (1) they left where they were in order to tell others about Jesus.
-(2) they left where they were because others forced them to leave because of their belief in because they went out for the sake of the name, receiving nothing from the Gentiles.
+(2) they left where they were because others forced them to leave because of their belief in Jesus.

-Jesus.
 (3) both of these things.
 Alternate translation: "since they have gone out to tell people about Jesus" (See: Metonymy)